JashAgrawal/commit-o-clock/README.md

 - **Automatic Change Tracking**: Detects file changes, additions, and deletions in real time.
 - **AI-Generated Commit Messages**: Uses Gemini AI to generate concise and relevant commit messages summarizing the work done in the interval.
 - **Customizable Time Intervals**: Automatically commits changes every 30 minutes (default), which can be adjusted in the code.
-- **Seamless Integration**: Maintains a separate `commit-o-clock` folder in your workspace for tracking changes, leaving your main project untouched.
 - **Works with Any Workspace**: Compatible with all VS Code projects.

 ---